gaverhae/blog/blog/content/md/posts/2021-02-28-bash-merge-sort.md

 pipe is created by the `mkfifo` command, which takes as argument the name (i.e. filesystem path) of the pipe to create.
 A named pipe can then be deleted using the usual `rm` command (it's just a file).
-As the name of the command to create them suggests, named pipes can also be referred to as fifos, for their "first in first out" behaviour.
+As the name of the command to create them suggests, named pipes can also be referred to as [fifos], for their "first in first out" behaviour.

-Fifos are blocking: when one process tries to write a line to a fifo, it is blocked until there is another process ready to read from the fifo.
-Similarly, if a process tries to read from a fifo, it will block until either the fifo is closed or there is something to read.
+Fifos are blocking: when one process tries to open a fifo for writing, it is blocked until there is another process ready to read from the fifo.
+Similarly, if a process tries to open a fifo for reading, it will block until another process opens it for writing.

+Once a fifo is opened, there is still some blocking behaviour going on: fifos hacve a limited buffer size, and once the buffer is full, attempts to write will block until another process reads on the other end.
+Similarly, attempts to read an empty fifo will block if the fifo is empty but there is a process connected for writing.

-A fifo is closed for reading when there is no process that currently has the fifo open for writing.
+A fifo is closed for reading when there is no more process that currently has the fifo open for writing.
 This will be important.
 Note that this means a fifo can be closed and then reopened.

 ### Bidirectional file descriptors

 In [my previous post], I mentioned the bidirectional file descriptor syntax, `<>`.
 For the recursive case of a merge sort, we need to create a child process that writes to two pipes, and then two child processes that read from those same pipes.[^1] It would seem natural at first to create a bidirectional file descriptor for the fifo, which could then be passed down to all three subprocesses.